What causes AMD?

 Age-related Macular Degeneration, or AMD, usually occurs when the macula, the part of the retina responsible for central vision, starts to become damaged.
 This can cause your vision to become blurred or can create contrast sensitivity.
 When it comes to what causes AMD, there isn’t always an exact underlying issue.

-Age, is thought to play a large role as your vulnerability to AMD increases the older you get, with those over 60 thought to be 30% to be more at risk!
+Age is thought to play a large role as your vulnerability to AMD increases the older you get, with those over 60 thought to be 30% to be more at risk!
 However, age isn’t the only factor at play – believe it or not, your gender and genetics can be at play as AMD is thought to have a link to your family history.

 When it comes to the last two factors, AMD can feel pretty unavoidable.
 If your family has a history of the condition, then how are you supposed to escape your genetics?
 Or your gender, for that matter.
-Well, the good news is even if you have a greater risk of developing AMD, it doesn’t have to be a life sentence.
+Well, the good news is that even if you have a greater risk of developing AMD, it doesn’t have to be a life sentence.
 There are still plenty of steps you can take to minimise this risk and place the odds back in your corner, as I’m about to explore.

 1 – Watch your blood pressure

 High blood pressure is a hot topic at the moment and one that I’m sure most of you are already aware of.
-Unlike AMD, which affects only a slight proportion of the population, high blood pressure is far more widespread, with some sources suggesting that as many as 1 in 3 suffer from the health issue.1 While the repercussions of high blood pressure are well-known, you may be wondering how exactly it affects your eyes and what it has to do with AMD.
+Unlike AMD, which affects only a slight proportion of the population, high blood pressure is far more widespread, with some sources suggesting that as many as 1 in 3 people suffers from this health issue.1 While the repercussions of high blood pressure are well-known, you may be wondering how exactly it affects your eyes and what it has to do with AMD.

 Well, untreated hypertension (high blood pressure) can affect the blood vessels in your retina, which can cause you to develop what is known as Hypertensive Retinopathy.
-Not only does this affect your vision, it can also cause inflammation in your macula, which may lead to long-term damage.2 This, amongst many other reasons, is why it’s always a good idea to keep an eye on your blood pressure levels!
+Not only does this affect your vision, but it can also cause inflammation in your macula, which may lead to long-term damage.2 This, amongst many other reasons, is why it’s always a good idea to keep an eye on your blood pressure levels!

 2 – Keep an eye on what you’re eating